krpors/hx/README.md

 	G       : Move to end of file. x / DEL : Delete byte at cursor position.
-	/       : Start search input. "\xYZ" can be used to search for byte value YZ, and '\' must be escaped by another '\'. n       : Search for next occurrence.
+	/       : Start search input. "\xYZ" can be used to search for byte value YZ, and '\' must be escaped by another '\' to search for '\'.
+	n       : Search for next occurrence.
 	N       : Search for previous occurrence.
 	u       : Undo the last action.